neverstopbuilding/blog/src/_posts/2012-06-09-how-to-check-your-snail-mail-online.md

-The issue was forced when I moved to Romania for three months: *what am I going to do about my pesky mail? *I’d hate the idea of missing checks, or important correspondence, and I wouldn’t be able to sleep at night if I missed a single ad!
+The issue was forced when I moved to Romania for three months: *what am I going to do about my pesky mail? *I’d hate the idea of missing checks, or important correspondence, and I wouldn't be able to sleep at night if I missed a single ad!
 So I needed a way to check my mail from ideally any where in the world.